-During 2018, \$4.7 million relating to two buildings within our Elektron Segment were classified as held-for-sale assets and are disclosed within other current assets.
+During 2018, two buildings valued at \$4.7 million, within our Elektron Segment are classified as held-for-sale assets, presented within other current assets.
 The buildings are part of separate site closures announced in 2017 (Riverhead, NY) and early 2018 (Findlay, OH) and are readily available for sale.
 The buildings have been impaired to their fair value less costs to sell, with the impairment (\$1.1 million) disclosed within restructuring charges in the consolidated statement of income.
 We expect the sale of the properties to be completed in the first half of 2019.